For information on how to construct a JSON-RPC request, see the Wikipedia article about JSON-RPC.

 In a PHP application, the easiest way to invoke our web services is by using our library.
 For this you need the following:

-The following code fetches all the routes (private ones included) you have marked as favourite.
+The following code fetches all the routes, including private ones, you have marked as favorite.